-Sunday’s vote was also widely criticised for irregularities, with claims that election observers were given scant access and that foreign media were barred from covering the election.
+Sunday’s vote has been widely criticised for irregularities, with claims that election observers were given scant access and that foreign media were barred from covering the election.

-Pro-democracy groups complained about the lack of media time given to rivals.
+Pro-democracy groups have also complained about the lack of media time given to rivals.

 “In recent weeks it [the government] has stifled and harassed the country’s beleaguered political opposition … [and] imposed serious constraints on international observers,” New York-based Human Rights Watch (HRW) said in a statement.

 Al Jazeera interview with president Obiang about his 30-years in power

 Critics have accused Obiang, who has ruled Equatorial Guinea since 1979, of attacking and harassing opposition politicians, and having the election organised by his own ministers.